cainy19com/cainy19com.github.io/op-mehico-esse/gaussian-pdf.md

 Gauss's train of thought
-from astronomy observation errors point of view is both natural and easier to understand.
+from astronomy observation errors point of view is both more natural and easier to understand.

-I did not follow the derivation, but it does seem natural why $e$ and $\pi$ both showed up in the formula.
+I did not follow the derivation, but it does seem natural why $e$ and $\pi$ both showed up in the formula, if the skip from likelihood to log likelihood is well explained, which isn't.

 The history offers
 a peace of mind